Bombardier Itino: Technology

 The trains have two MAN diesel engines.
 The engines are based on truck engines, but larger (each 22 L/cylinder volume), also used for boats and electrical generators.
 They have hydraulic transmission.
-From 2008 new trains will have two engines from Iveco (also based on truck engines) and they will fulfill the latest environmental requirements for trucks.
-They will have mechanical automatic gearboxes from ZF Friedrichshafen meant for trucks.
+Units built between 2008 and 2010 feature two engines from Iveco (also based on truck engines) and they fulfill the latest environmental requirements for trucks.
+They also have mechanical automatic gearboxes from ZF Friedrichshafen meant for trucks.

 The distinctive angled window pillar bodyshell construction was previously introduced by ABB/ADtranz on the Regioshuttle.